-The harmony of $\boxed{\mathbf{A}}$ is mostly from the A.M.L whole tone scale centered on the melody-mode tritone M. The exceptions are double tritones P..M (a combination of tritones from two adjacent chords) and A.I.
-Each double tritone includes one of the A.M.L tritones.
+The harmony of A is mostly from the A.M.L whole tone scale, which has the melody-mode tritone M at its center.
+The exceptions are double tritones P.M (a combination of tritones from two adjacent chords) and A.I, each of which is contains one of the A.M.L tritones.
 The two double tritones are easy to remember because they're a half tone apart.
 All of the tritones are easy to remember because they're cued by the melody.

-The harmony of B is from the 8-note belop-major mode that extends the 7-note harmonic major mode of A..
-I by one note (6).
+The harmony of $\overline{B}$ is from the 8-note belop-major mode that extends the 7-note harmonic major mode of A..I by one note (6).

-The harmony of $\boxed{\mathbb{C}}$ is from the Dorian mode of the melody line, except for a single ornamental double tritone that's a harbinger of things to come, and a concluding tritone sequence $\boxed{\textbf{D-A-P-}\underline{\textbf{L}}}$ that moves down by half tones to transition back to the harmony of \boxed{A} .
+The harmony of $\mathbb{C}$ is from the Dorian mode of the melody line, except for a single ornamental double tritone that's a harbinger of things to come, and a concluding tritone sequence D-A-P-L that moves down by half tones to transition to the harmony of $\mathbb{A}$ .